Frequently Asked Questions

 How can a new-to-ATE college apply to participate in the next Mentor-Connect cohort for mentoring and technical assistance?

-Applications are available year round.
-Beginning July 1, Mentor-Connect personnel will start reviewing applications to begin the selection process for the following year’s cohort of prospective grantees.
-The deadline for applying is usually the second Friday of October.
+Applications for Cohort mentoring are available beginning July 1.
+The deadline for applying is the first Friday of November.
 For more information, click here.

 How do I apply for Second-Chance Mentoring for help in reworking a declined first or second ATE proposal?

-Applications for Second-Chance Mentoring may be submitted after January 1 of each year or at the time the college receives a proposal decline notice from NSF.
-The deadline for mentoring assistance is May 1 for a proposal to be resubmitted to ATE the following October.
+Applications for Second-Chance Mentoring may be submitted when your college receives a proposal decline notice from NSF.
+Overall, the deadline for mentoring assistance is the first Friday in April for a proposal to be resubmitted to ATE in October.
 To apply, click here.

 How do I apply for Moving-Up Mentoring for help in crafting an ATE project proposal when my new-to-ATE small grant is completed or nearing completion?